-A. To ensure that schools may operate as safely as possible, a face covering or mask is required for all children, faculty, staff, and visitors while inside a school building where any students through and including 12th grade attend class, unless actively eating or drinking.
-All persons must wear a face covering or mask when riding on a school bus.

-- 1. As used herein, schools shall not include those owned or operated on behalf of a religious corporation, association, or society. - 2.
+- A. To ensure that schools may operate as safely as possible, a face covering or mask is required for all children, faculty, staff, and visitors while inside a school building where any students through and including 6th grade attend class, unless actively eating or drinking.
+This requirement includes children, faculty, staff, and visitors in higher grades who attend school in buildings where children in 6th or lower grades also attend school.
+All persons must wear a face covering or mask when riding on a school bus. - 1.
+As used herein, schools shall not include those owned or operated on behalf of a religious corporation, association, or society. - 2.
 The following individuals are exempt from wearing face coverings or masks: - a.
 Persons under 5 years old; - b.
 Persons with a medical condition, mental health condition or disability that prevents wearing a face covering or mask that, other than in the case of an emergency, have provided documentation of such condition or disability that has been approved by appropriate school officials pursuant to school guidelines.
-This includes persons with a medical condition for whom wearing a face covering could obstruct breathing or otherwise unable to remove a face covering without assistance, as well as those who are unconscious or incapacitated; - c.
+This includes persons with a medical condition for whom wearing a face covering could obstruct breathing or otherwise unable to remove a face covering without assistance, as well as those who are unconscious or incapacitated;

+- c.
 Persons communicating with a person who is deaf or hard or hearing, where the ability to see the mouth is essential for communication; and - d.
 Persons who are alone in a separate room or office, or on the bus. - 3.
 The requirement to wear a mask on a school bus is intended to reflect requirements by the U.S. Department of Transportation ("DOT") and not preempt federal authority to regulate school busses.
 Should the DOT rescind the requirement for masks on school busses, this provision will still apply.